-In addition, as depicted in Figure 2D, over 80 % of the incoming first grade class was recommended to receive intensive instruction based on their DIBELS composite scores.
-By the end of the year, 71 % of the students in this class were recommended to receive core instruction.
+In addition, as depicted in Figure 5, over 80% of the incoming first grade class was recommended to receive intensive instruction based on their DIBELS composite scores.
+By the end of the year, 71 % of the students in this class were recommended to receive core instruction (refer to Figure 6).